 To see the Social Media Release, please click here: http://smr.newswire.ca/en/csa-standards/deep-earth-storage-of-industrial-carbon-emissions

-TORONTO, June 16 /PRNewswire/ - CSA Standards, a leading developer of standards, codes and personnel certification programs, and the International Performance Assessment Centre for Geologic Storage of Carbon Dioxide (IPAC-CO2 Research Inc.) today announced a joint agreement to develop Canada's first carbon capture and storage (CCS) standard for the geologic storage of industrial emissions.
-The CCS standard will be developed by leading North American experts and, upon completion, will be submitted to the Standards Council of Canada for recognition, making it the world's first formally recognized CCS standard in this area.
-It is intended that the new standard will then be used as a basis for the promotion of international standards through the International Organization for Standardization.
+TORONTO, June 16 /PRNewswire/ - CSA Standards, a leading developer of standards, codes and personnel certification programs, and the International Performance Assessment Centre for the geologic storage of Carbon Dioxide (IPAC-CO2 Research Inc.) today announced a joint agreement to develop Canada's first carbon capture and storage (CCS) standard for the geological storage of industrial emissions.
+Upon completion, the new CCS standard will be submitted to the Standards Council of Canada for recognition, making it the world's first formally recognized CCS standard in this area.
+The new standard will then be used as a basis for the promotion of international standards.

 "We welcome this important initiative," said Paal Frisvold, project leader of the Bellona Environment CCS Team.
 "This is the first of its kind in the world and will become a key contribution to designing policies and mechanisms to enhance the acceleration of CCS deployment in other parts of the world."

 The Bellona Foundation is an international environmental NGO based in Norway.
 Founded in 1986 as a direct action protest group, Bellona has become a recognized technology and solution-oriented organization with offices in Oslo, Brussels, Washington D.C., St. Petersburg and Murmansk.